 Crushed Red Pepper

-Though these sauces add spice and heat, it also lacks the smokiness that you need for spice rubs and barbecue recipes.
-For that reason, this replacement works better for sauces, soups, and stews with a subtle sour taste to them like in a chili verde soup or spinach and lime soup.
+Though these sauces add spice and heat, they may lack the smokiness you need for spice rubs and barbecue recipes.
+For that reason, this replacement works best for sauces, soups, and stews with a subtle sour taste to them like in a chili verde soup or spinach and lime soup.

 Made from salt, vinegar, and sometimes sugar, chili sauces are cooked until it reaches a sauce-like consistency, almost like a paste but not quite.
-One perfect example is Sriracha.
+One perfect example is the classic Sriracha.
 Yes, it’s not a hot sauce.
 Hot sauces have a thinner consistency.

 Use this replacement as you would hot sauce: adding in slow progression before building it to your desired taste.

 Some call this spice “piri-piri”, while others call it by its more popular name “peri-peri”.
 However you want to call it, it will always be a delicious harmony of savory and spicy spices — all in one bottle!
 Peri-peri seasoning combines paprika and ground piri-piri pepper along with other spices to create a seasoning that’s incredibly complex and versatile.

-If you’re making chili con carne, taco seasoning is the best pick as it consists of peppers found in chili powder.
+If you’re making chili con carne, taco seasoning is the best pick as it closely resembles the peppers found in chili powder.
 Meanwhile, the smoky, garlicky and slightly spicy kick of both Cajun and creole seasoning mixes are more suited for barbecue recipes.

 Kashmiri Chili Powder

 Commonly used in Indian cuisine, Kashmiri chili powder is made from dried, ground Kashmiri chilies.
-Its one of the milder, drier chilies, with it having just around 1000 to 2000 Scoville Heat Unit or SHU.
+It’s one of the milder, drier chilies, that scales around 1000 to 2000 Scoville Heat Units or SHU.
 In Indian cooking, this powder is utilized for its deep red color more than the heat it offers.

 Poor Chili Powder Substitutes to Avoid

-First up is black pepper and white pepper.
-In particular, black pepper adds a smoky flavor if you add more to a dish, but that’s all there is to it.
-You won’t find the heat you’re looking for in this backup.
+First up is black pepper or white pepper.
+In particular, black pepper adds a sharp smoky flavor the more you add it to a dish, but that’s all there is to it.
+You won’t find the heat you’re looking for in this ingredient.